willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * The Windows Sound Control Panel only shows enabled audio endpoints, not disabled endpoints.
 The headset audio device will be disabled when you're not wearing the headset, so you have to right-click in the sound control panel and choose "Show disabled devices" to see it; the device name is "Realtek USB2.0 Audio".
 Once you do this, you can change the name in the "Properties" page to something you'll recognize more easily.
 You can do this for both the playback and recording tabs.
 * If your audio is not working in Mixed Reality apps (for example, Netflix), this may be caused by a known issue where Windows Mixed Reality is not be automatically updated to match the OS version.
 To fix this issue and get the best Mixed Reality experience, go to **Settings > Update & Security > Windows Update > Check for Updates**.

-### I'm experiencing sudden volume changes, lost audio, or buzzing
+### I'm experiencing sudden volume changes, lost audio, or buzzing.

 * Some applications, including many of those launched through SteamVR, can lose audio or hang when the audio device changes as you start or stop the Mixed Reality Portal.
 Restart the app after you have opened the Mixed Reality Portal app to correct this.
 * If another multimedia USB device (such as a web cam) shares the same internal or external USB hub with the Windows Mixed Reality headset, the headset's audio jack/headphones may occasionally have a buzzing sound or no audio at all.
 Plug your headset into a USB port that uses a different hub or disconnect/disable your other USB multimedia device.
 * If you notice a loud burst of noise from headphones connected to the headset, it is possible that the PC's USB hub is not able to provide enough power to the Windows Mixed Reality headset.
 If this occurs, file a [Feedback Hub](https://docs.microsoft.com/en-us/hololens/hololens-feedback) bug immediately.
 Workarounds that may help include not using extension cables, using a dedicated, external powered USB 3.0 HUB, or trying a different USB port on the PC.

-### My Bluetooth audio headset isn't working as expected
+### My Bluetooth audio headset isn't working as expected.

 Bluetooth audio peripherals do not work well with Windows Mixed Reality voice and spatial sound experiences.
-Bluetooth audio headsets cannot support mic input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
+Bluetooth audio headsets cannot support microphone input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
 Bluetooth audio headsets can also negatively affect your motion controller experience.
 Microsoft does not recommend using Bluetooth audio headsets with Windows Mixed Reality.

-### Sound isn't coming from expected directions
+### Sound isn't coming from expected directions.

 The Windows Mixed Reality home includes spatial sound, so audio comes from the apps located in your home.
 As you turn around and move closer or farther from each app, the sound direction and level will change to further the sense of realism.
 Here are some possible reasons that the sound direction may be unexpected:
 * When you open and play music from a background-capable music app (like Groove Music) in your home and then open an immersive VR experience (like a game), the sound from the music app will crossfade from spatial sound to stereo.
 It may appear louder than before because there is no longer any distance between you and the sound.